palash27/ASE-Group7-HW/INSTALL.md

 ## Running the Project

-You can now start the project by running the following command:
+You can now start the project by running the following command to run all the tests:
 ```
-python main.py
+python3 src/main.py -g all
 ```